 The consultation process resulted in the current New Zealand sea lion/rāpoka Threat Management Plan.
 A consultation document and supporting information was provided to stakeholders and the public.

 The New Zealand sea lion Threat Management Plan (TMP) was sought by the Minister of Conservation and the Minister for Primary Industries in 2014 in response in an ongoing trend of decline in sea lion pup numbers at the Auckland Islands.

 The Department of Conservation (DOC) and Ministry for Primary Industries (MPI) ran a formal risk assessment process with national and international experts over the last 18 months, the results of which have informed the plan.
-Read more about the process to develop the TMP.

 As well as national initiatives to help the sea lion population recover, the plan proposes several actions in the four regions where sea lions breed – the Auckland Islands, Campbell Island, Stewart Island and Otago Coast (including the Catlins).

 Over 4,900 submissions on the draft New Zealand sea lion/rāpoka Threat Management Plan were received during the consultation process.